Cloud Providers Comparison: Which One Is Right for You

 IBM Cloud provides 174 cloud regions within their cloud computing offerings, including data analytics, docker container and Kubernetes, artificial intelligence, machine learning, IoT ecosystem marketplace, private cloud networking, and data storage.

-IBM, like Oracle, has a purpose to build private cloud and public cloud offerings.
-Many of IBM’s acquired companies are cloud ready.
+IBM, like Oracle, aims to build private and public cloud offerings.
+Many of IBM’s acquired companies are cloud-ready.
 IBM continues to let acquired companies stay separate for several years unless merging into the unified cloud platforms makes business sense.

 Managing Cloud Costs via CloudOps